 Some Quick Cough Tips

 There are a few things to consider when helping your dog recover from a case of coughing without using cough drops.
 Make sure that you aren’t making it any harder for them to breath by putting them in smoke-filled places.
 You can also run a humidifier to help loosen up their airways if they’ve got congestion.

 Conclusion on Cough Drops

-Do not give your dog any cough drops because it’s just a bad idea for lots of reasons.
-If a bunch were eaten by accident, it’s best to give the vet a ring while you monitor your dog.
+Do not give your dog any cough drops.
+It’s just a bad idea for lots of reasons.
+If a bunch were eaten, give the vet a ring while you monitor your dog.
 Usually just a few will turn out to be a non-event.
-If your dog has a persistent case of kennel cough or something similar, cough drops certainly won’t help.
+If your dog has a persistent case of kennel cough, or something similar, cough drops certainly won’t help.
 Have the situation assessed and get your dog the right treatment.